smileidentity/smile-identity-core-js/README.md

 **Response**

-Your response will return a promise that contains a JSON Object below (with image_links and history included):
+Your response will return a promise that contains a JSON Object (with image_links and history included).
+Below is a sample response:

 ```json
 {